ATVG-Studios/kLib/README.md

 |    2.x.x     |    2.1.1     |
 |    3.x.x     |    3.2.0     |

+# Policy for Feature removal

+As removing Features is a Major breaking change, and might cause User unhappyness, we have though about how to deal with them.

+Features planed for removal must go through this process:

+* Issue opened, informing about why the removal makes sense.
+* Marking the Feature as deprecated in a Minor release.
+* Waiting for 12 Months, awaiting User feedback about the planned removal.
+* Removing the feature in the next Major release, if no user feedback on keeping the feature was received.
+* Removal of the Deprecated Status if user feedback requests to keep the feature

+Following this process allowes users of Features that are planed to be removed to respond, and prevent the removal.

 # License

 kLib is distributed under the [OSPL 20](LICENSE) License (a MPL 2.0 Fork).